joshlang/Cosmogenesis/README.md

 ## License

-You must own at least 1 Dogecoin to use this project.
+You must own at least 1 Dogecoin to use this project in production.